HUD Foundation Certifications for Manufactured Homes

 Manufactured homes must comply with guidelines set by the U.S. Department of Housing and Urban Development (HUD).
 When financing a manufactured home, lenders will usually require one or more HUD Compliance Certifications.
-These certifications are meant to ensure that the home is in compliance with certain HUD guidelines.
+These certifications ensure that the home complies with specific HUD guidelines.

 Items requiring certification relate to the foundation, the method of securement, attached additions, and verifying the home is in its original placement location.
-These are referred to as Permanent Foundation, Additions, and First Permanent Location Certifications.
-All are important considerations for the safety of the home’s occupants and for the integrity of the home’s structure.
+These certifications are commonly referred to as Permanent Foundation, Additions, and First Permanent Location Certifications.
+They are important considerations for the safety of the home’s occupants and for the integrity of the home’s structure.

-The Permanent Foundation Inspection and Certification checks for the presence of a permanent tie-down system under the home.
-It also includes an assessment of the drainage around the foundation to help ensure the crawlspace area or basement are not in danger of flooding.
+The Permanent Foundation Inspection and Certification checks for the presence of a permanent support and tie-down system under the home.
+It also includes an assessment of the drainage around the foundation to help ensure the crawlspace area or basement is not in danger of flooding.

-The Additions Compliance Inspection and Certification checks for the presence and support method used for any additions to the home.
-“Additions” are generally defined as any non-original item that is placed against or directly adjacent to the home.
-This can be a deck, added on room, a roof overhang, or even a storage shed pushed up against the home.
-HUD Guidelines state that the home cannot be used as a support member for any of these additions.
+The Additions Inspection and Certification checks for the presence of any additions, and the support method used for them.
+“Additions” are generally defined as any non-original item placed against or directly adjacent to the home.
+An “addition” can be a deck, a room or garage that has been added on to the home, a roof overhang, or even a storage shed pushed up against the home.
+HUD Guidelines state that the manufactured home should not be used as a support member for any of these additions.

-The First Permanent Location Inspection and Certification looks for evidence that the home is on its original foundation in its original location.
-Or in other words, it attempts to verify that the home hasn’t been moved.
+The First Permanent Location Inspection and Certification Inspection looks for evidence that the home is on its original foundation and in its original location.
+Or, in other words, attempts to verify that the manufactured home hasn’t been moved.

 How does it work?

-On-site inspections are completed by our specially trained inspector.
+First, our specially trained inspector completes the on-site portion of the inspection.
 The inspector will examine and take pictures underneath and around the home.
-In certain cases, the inspector will also need access to the interior of the home.
-Our findings are then forwarded on to a state-licensed engineer who will make a determination on whether the home meets HUD’s requirements (We partner with Manufactured Home Certifications, PLLC, a professional engineering firm specializing in this field).
+In most cases the inspector will also need access to the interior of the home.
+The findings are then forwarded to a state-licensed engineer who will make a determination on whether the home meets HUD’s requirements (We partner with Manufactured Home Certifications, PLLC, a professional engineering firm specializing in this field).
 In most cases, the engineering firm returns the results to us within 24 hours.
-We then send you the completed report/certification.
+We will then send you the completed report/certification.

-INFOTEC Home Inspection offers HUD Compliance Certifications to Central and South Central Minnesota, as well as the Twin City Metro Area.
+INFOTEC Home Inspection offers HUD Compliance Certifications to all of Central and South Central Minnesota and the Twin City Metro Area.
 Submitted requests are typically turned around in 3-4 days.
-Click the button below to get the process started today!
+Click below to get the process started today!